OUR RIVER AND TRAIL GUIDES

 He currently lives in a 1985 camper van embracing the freedom to pursue his passions of climbing, paddling and skiing.
 He also enjoys artistic outlets like the guitar and photography.

 One of his favourite adventures was skiing the bottomless powder in the Monashee Mountains.
-His favourite book is Three Day Road Trip by Joseph Boyden.
+His favourite book is Three Day Road by Joseph Boyden.
 He likes to cook Sricacha udon stir fry with smoked tofu.

 In the winter he instructs and guides alpine skiing.
 His first camping memory was crawling out of the tent to join people around the fire at age 2.